(Last updated on August 5, 2024.)

 Layout|Layout Controller opens the Layout Controller dialog.

-Values listed bellow can be changed or switched on or off.
+Values listed below can be changed or switched on or off.

 • Part Width(Wider/Narrower)